drewcook/js-dsa/notes/stacks.md

 ## Big O Notation for Stacks

-Below are times for implmeneting with a singly-linked list.
+Below are times for implementing with a singly-linked list.

 - Insertion: `O(1)`
 - Removal: `O(1)`